Janhavi-Shinde/Janhavi-Shinde/README.md

 Developed quiz application, using Harry Potter API and json-server (dependency) as the backend.
 Created using JavaScript and React.js
 (Project Video provided in Readme file of the linked GitHub repository)

-  ⚕️ Currently working on buidling GPTs for Medicine Education programs/workshops
+  ⚕️ Currently working on building GPTs for Medicine Education programs/workshops